sujith-eag/personal-site/content/docs/python/col_extra/unit_5_q.md

 List and describe different file open modes in python.

 ___

-List any four regular expression patterns in python along with their meaning and example.

 Construct a python program to read a text file and display first 5 lines and last five lines.